10 Tips for Off-Season Triathlon TrainingJan 3, 2020

-There’s a popular saying among triathletes: Winter miles equal summer smiles.
+There’s a famous saying among triathletes: Winter miles equal summer smiles.
 It’s a nod to the power of off-season triathlon training, which is the period between one race season and the next.
 In the northern hemisphere, it typically lasts from October or November through March.
 In the southern hemisphere, it usually stretches from May to September.
 But no matter where you live, it’s an opportunity to hit the refresh button, build strength, power, and endurance, and hone athletic skills without the pressure of competition looming over you.

 1. Take a break

-When you resume structured training, keep it varied and diverse by weaving the sports you pursued during your break into your program.
+When you resume structured triathlon training, keep it varied and diverse by weaving the sports you pursued during your break into your program.
 Not only can that break up the monotony of your usual routine, helping to increase your motivation, but it can also help reduce the wear and tear on your body as you “build base” (i.e., increase endurance and aerobic fitness), which is a key part of off-season triathlon training.
 Ski, snowshoe, hike, climb — the point is to pursue an activity that will boost foundational fitness while keeping you mentally fresh and motivated.

 3. Focus on technique